-- $\hfill\Box$ Did you add your name? - □ Did you disclose all resources that you have used?
-(This includes all people, books, websites, etc. that you have consulted) - □ Did you sign that you followed the Aggie honor code? - \square Did you solve all problems? - □ Did you submit the pdf file of your homework? - \Box Did you submit a hardcopy of the pdf file in class?
+- \Box Did you add your name? - □ Did you disclose all resources that you have used?
+(This includes all people, books, websites, etc. that you have consulted) - \Box Did you sign that you followed the Aggie honor code? - \Box Did you solve all problems? - □ Did you submit (a) your latex source file and (b) the resulting pdf file of your homework? - \Box Did you submit (c) a hardcopy of the pdf file in class?